BebeSparkelSparkel/hra/README.md

 #### Time (`standard=time`)

-Values are formatted in ISO 8601 with required timezone
+Values are formatted in RFC 3339 with required timezone

 Attributes
 - `created`: Creation timestamp